JarrodWooden/Lab5_Wooden/README.md

 A/B Functionality: I had Captain Silva check off the Part Two code implemented properly on the FPGA.
 (5 points)

+For something cool: I did "something cool" on the PRISM simulator; however, since it wasn't that cool I would recieve partial credit for what I did.
+I simply doubled all the numbers on the input pins to the output and then infinately added one to the outputs for as long as the user wanted. (?
+Points)

 ##Answers to GR questions

 1) When the controller's current state is "Fetch," what is the status of the following control line: